 Hudson's Bay Centre is a 20-storey Class A office tower constructed in 1982.
-The property is located in the Midtown area of Denver's central business district, on 16th Street Mall, a pedestrian only corridor.
+The property is located in the Midtown area of Denver's central business district, on 16th Street Mall, a pedestrian-only corridor.
 This location is one of the busiest pedestrian blocks in downtown Denver and has convenient access to the light rail transit system.
-16th Street Mall shuttle is a free service that gives tenants easy access to the length of the central business district, from Union Station to Uptown.
-Hudson's Bay Centre is comprised of 172,936 square feet and is 86.8% leased to a mix of tenants, from financial services to oil and gas companies.
-Artis owns a 50% interest in Hudson's Bay Centre.
+16th Street Mall shuttle is a free service that provides tenants with easy access to the length of the central business district, from Union Station to Uptown.
+Hudson's Bay Centre comprises 172,912 square feet of leasable area and is 79.7% leased to a mix of tenants, from financial services to oil and gas companies.